<- Back to main blog

 But how do you retain customers in the long term?

-Well, you can keep providing an excellent service while simultaneously working on expanding their use of the product and educating them on how to accomplish more with it.
+You can continue delivering excellent service while simultaneously working to broaden their use of the product and educating them on how to accomplish more with it.

 That’s why, for example, many SaaS companies offer webinars, product academies, and regular meetings with customer success reps.